jasniec/WebsiteParser/README.md

 Properties without this attribute won't take part of parse process. \
 Returns string \
 \
+Optional properties:
+- Attribute - when is set, Selector will extract attribute's value, not markup content
+- NotParseWhenNotFound - if true, selector pointing a not existing element will skip to another property without throwing exception

 Known restrictions:
 - Don't use `:nth-of-type` pseudo class